matteocng/react-flag-icon-css/README.md

-A simple React SVG country flags component.
+A simple React SVG country flags component that works with React Css Modules (default) or global Css.

 ## Installation